mohanreddy6/Data-Migration-Validation/README.md

 * **Command Line Run:**

-  A screenshot or demonstration would typically show the execution of the script in a command-line interface.
+  Provides an immediate view of script execution, helping quickly identify any errors or issues.

 * **HTML Report:**

-  A screenshot or live example typically demonstrates the HTML report generated for visual inspection.
+  Delivers an intuitive visual format for quickly assessing discrepancies and understanding migration outcomes.

 * **Live Report Example:**

   Access a live sample report at:
   [https://mohanreddy6.github.io/data-migration-validation/sample-report.html](https://mohanreddy6.github.io/data-migration-validation/sample-report.html)

-## Additional Information
+## Extensibility and Customization

-* The validation tool relies solely on the pandas library, requiring no additional databases or external services.
+* Built using the pandas library, this tool requires no external databases or services.
-* CSV files can be large; the tool intelligently handles summary generation but fully loads files into memory for detailed comparisons.
-For extremely large datasets, consider processing data in chunks.
+* Designed to handle large CSV files efficiently.
+For extremely large datasets, consider implementing chunked processing.
-* The script (`validate.py`) can be easily extended to generate Excel reports or integrated into automated CI/CD workflows.
+* Easily extendable to generate Excel reports or integrate into CI/CD workflows.

+## Error Handling and Limitations

+* Clearly identifies duplicates, missing keys, and malformed data.
+* Provides detailed error messages and logs for easy troubleshooting and rectification.

+## Testing

+The project includes unit tests to ensure code correctness and reliability.
+Integration with continuous integration and deployment (CI/CD) pipelines is straightforward and encouraged for automated testing.